Kung Fu Panda (film): Production

+Animator Joel Crawford served as a storyboard artist for Kung Fu Panda beginning in early 2007, marking his first animation work for a DreamWorks film.

 We've had some productions that were stressful, but this one ran very smoothly and DreamWorks is [sic] this production as a template on how they would like future productions to run.
 We lucked out, and there really was a sense of harmony on the animation.
 Even the production people.
 We all seemed like we were on the same page, believing in the film.
 That doesn't happen very often.
 I tell animators, you will be working on dumpers for most of your career, but every once in a while you get a gem.
 Kung Fu Panda was a gem.

 — ~Dan Wagner, Head of Character Animation.

 The hand-drawn animation sequence at the beginning of the film was made to resemble Chinese shadow puppetry.
 The opening, which was directed by Jennifer Yuh Nelson and produced by James Baxter, was praised by The New York Times reviewer Manohla Dargis as "striking" and "visually different from most mainstream American animations".

 Other reviewers have compared the opening to the evocative style of Genndy Tartakovsky's Cartoon Network series Samurai Jack.
 The rest of the film is modern computer animation, which uses bright, offbeat colors to evoke the natural landscape of China.
 The end credit sequence also features hand-drawn characters and still paintings in the background.

 The computer animation used throughout the film was more complex than anything DreamWorks had done before.
 When the head of the production handed the script to VFX Supervisor Markus Manninen, she reportedly laughed and wished him "good luck".
 "When we started talking", said Manninen, "the movie was still a high concept.
 But for everyone that looked at it, it screamed complexity.
 We launched off by saying, how can you make this movie tangible?
 How can you find smart ways to bring this world to life in a way that makes it a great movie and not feel like the complexity becomes the driver of the story, but the story and the emotion being the driver?"
 In preparation, the animators took a six-hour kung fu class.

 Producer Melissa Cobb said that Po was originally "more of a jerk", but that the character changed after they heard Black.
 According to Black, he worked mostly "in isolation", although he and Dustin Hoffman did spend a day together, which Cobb said helped with the scene in which their characters face off.
 Lucy Liu said that the film "was quite different because it was such a long process".
 Liu said that when she was presented with the project, they already had artwork of her character, as well as a "short computerized video version of what she would look like when she moved".